EgorDudyrev/egordudyrev/README.md

 Now I strive to create a new ML model: as accurate as gradient boostings, as interpretable as small decision trees, and applicable to as many types of data as neural networks.

-To do so I'm developing [FCApy](https://github.com/EgorDudyrev/FCApy) python package based on the ideas from Formal Concept Analysis theory.
+To do so I'm developing:
+1. [FCApy](https://github.com/EgorDudyrev/FCApy) python package to implement Formal Concept Analysis techniques (at spare time)
+2. A mathematical framework to describe the rule/decision based models in Formal Concept Analysis terms (at PhD study)

 ### Languages and tools